Blogs

 We want to resist it; we want to embrace it.
 AI influences what we need in our marketing toolkit as much as it directly shapes the products and technologies in our toolkit.
 But its intuitiveness is what will be key for adoption.

-Everything above — these are the generative AI additions and enhancements we’ll see in our AI martech stacks.
-Generative AI cuts time and pressure for marketing teams.
+Everything listed above — these are the generative AI additions and enhancements we’ll see in our AI martech stacks.
+Generative AI will continue to cut time and pressure for marketing teams.
 But for AI to really save marketers time and energy, it has to be intuitive.
-That’s where agentic AI comes in — it understands the job to be done (and what to prioritize) without needing a prompt.
+That’s where agentic AI will come in — it will understand the job to be done (and what to prioritize) without needing a prompt.

 Imagine this: A marketer knows they need to improve their location data but isn’t sure where to start.
-Agentic AI steps in with actionable insights and clear next steps — no support tickets, no relying on endless “how-to” articles, no workflow disruption.
+Agentic AI, built on an ever-evolving MCP model, steps in with actionable insights and clear next steps — no support tickets, no relying on endless “how-to” articles, no workflow disruption.
 Even better, the next time they log in, they might find a custom report showing the real impact of their completed tasks on their Location Performance Score (LPS).

-This setup with a combination of gen AI and agentic AI is perfect for marketers who want to begin without stressing about where to begin.
+This setup with a combination of gen AI and agentic AI is perfect for marketers who want to begin their tasks without stressing about where to begin.

-This is exactly where our own AI marketing tools come in, such as UB-I. With this agentic AI, combined with our existing in-platform generative AI features, we help free up your brainpower for the creative, strategic work you actually enjoy — and take the guesswork or manual work out of everything else, such as the following.
+This is exactly where our own AI marketing tools come in, such as UB-I. With this agentic AI, combined with our existing in-platform generative AI features, we help free up your brainpower for the creative, strategic work you actually enjoy — and take the guesswork or manual work out of everything else.